thechrisish/SimHubPlugin-LapRecords/README.md

 ** Example 'AM Valkryie Custom Team 2025' you might want to correct to 'Aston Martin Valkryie AMR-LMH'

 ## Known Issues
-* -Car Overrides list disappears on update, but somehow still works...?- (Fixed in 1.1.0)
+* ~~Car Overrides list disappears on update, but somehow still works...?~~ (Fixed in 1.1.0)
 * Tyre compound assignment overrides are a little fiddly.
 * When a laptime is updated the screen doesn't automatically refresh.
-* -Different sims name different tracks differently...
-I may add a future improvement to allow merging of tracks in the list.- Added in 1.1.0
+* ~~Different sims name different tracks differently...
+I may add a future improvement to allow merging of tracks in the list.~~ Added in 1.1.0
 * When properties of a recorded time are unknown, they could be displayed better.

 ## Race Sims Tested (Accurate as of 29th March 2026)